nic0michael/RabbitMQProducerMicroservice/docker.md

 # Making a docker Image of this project

 ## 1. Build the WAR file
-Open the project folder in the terminal
+Open the project folder in the terminal.
-Run the following command
+Run the following command.
 ```
 mvn clean package
 ```